Hardy Hibiscus: How to Plant, Grow and Care

-Hibiscus moscheutos, Rose Mallow, Hibiscus coccineus, Swamp Hibiscus, Hibiscus syriacus, Rose of Sharon
+Hibiscus moscheutos, Rose Mallow, Hibiscus coccineus, Swamp Hibiscus, Hibiscus syriacus, Rose of Sharon, Scarlet Rose Mallow, Texas Star Hibiscus

-- Hibiscus is a member of the mallow family of flowering plants, Malvaceae.
-It includes several hundred species that are native to warm, temperate, subtropical, and tropical regions throughout the world.
+Hibiscus, a member of the mallow family (Malvaceae), encompasses several hundred species native to warm, temperate, subtropical, and tropical regions around the globe.

-- The most popular and widely recognized species of Hardy Hibiscus include Hibiscus moscheutos (Hardy Hibiscus or Rose Mallow), Hibiscus coccineus (Scarlet Rose Mallow or Swamp Hibiscus), Hibiscus syriacus (Rose of Sharon), and their hybrids.
+The most popular and widely recognized species of Hardy Hibiscus include Hibiscus moscheutos (Hardy Hibiscus or Rose Mallow), Hibiscus coccineus (Scarlet Rose Mallow or Texas Star Hibiscus), and Hibiscus syriacus (Rose of Sharon), along with their hybrids.

-- Hardy Hibiscus add an exotic touch to perennial borders, city gardens, coastal gardens or cottage gardens.
-Quick to grow and fill a space, they are great for foundation plantings, at the back of the border, or as a flowering hedge.
-Dwarf Hibiscus varieties are well-suited for patio containers.
+Hardy Hibiscus add an exotic flair to perennial borders, city gardens, coastal areas, or cottage gardens.
+They are also ideal for foundation plantings, border backgrounds, or as flowering hedges.
+Dwarf varieties work well in patio containers.

 Hardiness |